learn-co-students/js-count-sentences-ios-0615/README.md

 ## Description

 Write a function and set the function equal to the variable `countSentences`.
-The function should accpet a string such as "JavaScript has many testing frameworks.
+The function should accept a string such as "JavaScript has many testing frameworks.
 Some popular ones are Mocha and Jasmine." and returns the number of sentences.
 In this case it would be `2`.

 ## Examples